DarioCasciato/btc-cycle-top-bottom-signal/readme.md

 ## Important Notes

 - **Daily Chart Only:** This indicator is intended for use exclusively on the Daily timeframe (1D).
-If applied to other timeframes, it will display a notification message.
 - **Limitations:** The indicator cannot predict unforeseen events, such as Black Swan events (e.g., the FTX crash).
-Without such events, the last Buy Signal would have been accurate.
+Without such events, the 2022 Buy Signal would have been accurate.

 ## Settings